 It's spooky season!
 And you know what that means...it's almost time to turn that decorative front-porch pumpkin into a jack-o-lantern masterpiece!
 Read on to find some of our ideas for pumpkin carving and decorating!

 Are you in need of some inspiration?
-There's so much untapped potential in the un-carved gourds that adorn our front door stoop.
-Whether you plan to carve a traditional jack-o-lantern or venture into new creative territory, here are some Halloween pumpkin ideas that may inspire you this Halloween!
+There's so much untapped potential in the un-carved gourds that adorn our front door stoop or haunted houses.
+Whether you plan to carve a traditional jack-o-lantern or venture into new creative territory with your Halloween decorations, here are some Halloween pumpkin ideas that may inspire you this Halloween!

-A cat pumpkin, a ghost pumpkin, a dog, or even just the classic spooky grin can be enough to make a front porch festive.
-Toothpicks can make ghoulish teeth.
+You can never go wrong with easy pumpkin carving ideas.
+It saves a lot of work in the brainpower.
+A cat pumpkin, a ghost pumpkin, Mickey Mouse, a bat shape, a dog, or even just the classic spooky grin can be enough to make a front porch festive.
+Toothpicks can make ghoulish teeth, too!
+Check out this pumpkin trio who can't hear, see, or speak "evil."

 Scary pumpkins don't just have to be creepy faces.
 Listen, it's not an easy world out there.
 Some of my favorite pumpkins I've seen are the ones that truly hit a nerve.
-They depict truly horrifying aspects of adulthood like student debt.
-Wi-Fi down.
-The 2020 presidential election.
-Tax forms.
-Jeans I wore before COVID.
-Check engine lights.
+They depict truly horrifying aspects of adulthood like student debt, Wi-Fi down, tax forms, jeans I wore before COVID, check engine lights.
 All things that make my heart start racing.
 Don't be afraid to tap into what truly scares you.
-While there are plenty of stencils templates online, make your own DIY pumpkin carving stencil with a printed picture and box cutter.
+While there are plenty of stencil templates online, make your own DIY pumpkin carving stencil with a printed picture and box cutter.

 Do you have a TV show that you're currently obsessed with?
 A lot of people are into Schitt's Creek right now (we're feeling blessed that the last season dropped early on Netflix).
 That's why we love these 4 pumpkins portraying the iconic Rose family by @thesmallprint), and we love the added touch of each one lit with a different color.
 Whether it's a TV show, movie, or character, don't be afraid to put your carving skills to the test and make a pumpkin that showcases your favorite things!